top of page

 Kollwitz - Nie Wieder Krieg (Never Again War) 1924

-In the 1930s she completed her final major cycle of work, known as Death or the Death Cycle.
+In the 1930s she completes her final major cycle of work, known as Death or the Death Cycle.
 The series of eight lithographs feature the appearance of Death in fearsome forms, taking children from their mother, peering over a shoulder with ominous finality.

-Karl Kollwitz succumbed to an illness in 1940.
-In 1942, Käthe's grandson Peter was killed in action in World War Two.
-In 1943 she was evacuated from Berlin.
-Her house was destroyed by bombs and much of her artwork lost.
-Although she previously received offers for sanctuary in other countries, she was afraid to leave Germany due to threats to her family.
+Karl Kollwitz succumbs to an illness in 1940.
+In 1942, Käthe's grandson Peter is killed in World War Two.
+In 1943 she's evacuated from Berlin.
+Her house is destroyed by bombs and much of her artwork lost.

 Käthe Kollwitz - The Mothers - huddled to protect the children 1921 Woodcut